xyl0n/mark-it/README.md

 ------------
 Not entirely sure how to distribute python apps, you need to run the following though:

-# cp ./org.gnome.mark-it.gschema.xml /usr/share/glib-2.0/schemas
+cp ./org.gnome.mark-it.gschema.xml /usr/share/glib-2.0/schemas
-# glib-compile-schemas /usr/share/glib-2.0/schemas
+glib-compile-schemas /usr/share/glib-2.0/schemas

-Then you can run the app by doing
+Then you can run the app by doing:

-$ python3 ./main.py
+python3 ./main.py